David Linden (politician): Electoral record

+Out of office 2024-26

+Following his defeat at the 2024 UK General Election, Linden was appointed as Senior Director of Public Affairs at the Good Faith Partnership, and later as managing director at management consultancy firm Milncroft Limited.

 Personal life

 Linden is the father to two children with his first wife, Roslyn, whom he married in 2012.
 As of September 2021, Linden is in a relationship with Labour Party MP Cat Smith.
+He is the cousin of Jordan Linden.

 In his spare time, Linden enjoys fishing, and is a fan of Airdrieonians Football Club.